Collegeville/CW3S19/Registration.md

 St. John's Refectory provides a one-price buffet with salad bar and a variety of entrees.
 Meals can be purchased at the cashier desk.
 An 8-meal packet of punches is also an option, with a reduced per-meal cost.

-#### More Standard Accommodations
+#### Off-Campus Accommodations

 St. John's is about 15 miles west of St. Cloud, MN.
-If you prefer a more standard hotel arrangement, there are many hotels in the St. Cloud area less than 30 minutes from campus.
+If you prefer a more standard hotel arrangement, there are many hotels in the St. Cloud area, less than 30 minutes from campus by car.